PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

 .. image:: Images/threshold.png

-This type of threshold can be useful to cut out the smallest eigenvalues that we have seen to be the most problematic to estimate and whose associated eigenvectors are those with the highest reconstruction error.
+This type of threshold can be useful to cut out the smallest eigenvalues that are the most problematic to estimate and whose associated eigenvectors are those with the highest reconstruction error.

 +++++++++++++++